rheinwerk-verlag/planning-poker/README.rst

         'websocket': AuthMiddlewareStack(URLRouter(planning_poker.routing.websocket_urlpatterns)),
     })

 #.
-Include :code:`planning-poker`'s URLs in your urls which can be found in :code:`planning-poker-site/urls.py` in the
+Include :code:`planning_poker`'s URLs in your urls which can be found in :code:`planning-poker-site/urls.py` in the
    fresh project.

    .. code-block:: python